italrr/canvas/README.md

 ### Prefixers

-Prefixers are special syntatic tools that pretend to increment expressiveness.
-One of the prefixers is the Positional Prefixer.
+Prefixers are special syntactic tools that pretend to increase expressiveness.
+One of the prefixers is the Positional Prefixer (~).
 It simplifies passing parameters to functions by name ignoring the order.

 For example, let's say I have a "func" function that takes 2 arguments: param1 and param2.
 Boths of these arguments are defined as Positional.
 This means I can execute this function the following way